NiveJulian/NiveJulian/README.md

-# 👋 ¡Hola!
-Soy Julián Niveyro
+# 👋 Hi!
+I'm Julián Niveyro

 ---

-### Desarrollador Fullstack apasionado por la tecnología 🚀
+### Fullstack Developer passionate about technology 🚀

 ---

-### 🌟 Sobre mí
+### 🌟 About Me

-Soy un Desarrollador Fullstack con un sólido conocimiento en una amplia gama de tecnologías.
-Soy proactivo, ordenado y colaborativo, con una fuerte orientación a trabajar en equipo y la capacidad de asumir proyectos de forma independiente.
+I am a Fullstack Developer with solid knowledge in a wide range of technologies.
+I am proactive, organized, and collaborative, with a strong orientation towards teamwork and the ability to take on projects independently.

 ---

-### 🛠️ Tecnologías y Herramientas
+### 🛠️ Technologies and Tools

 **Frontend:**
 - HTML